Super HxEros

 Super HxEros (ド級編隊エグゼロス, Dokyū Hentai Eguzerosu) is a Japanese manga series written and illustrated by Ryōma Kitada.
 It was serialized in Shueisha's Jump Square magazine from May 2017 to February 2021, with its chapters collected into twelve tankōbon volumes.
 In North America, the manga is licensed by Seven Seas Entertainment.
 A 12-episode anime television series adaptation produced by Project No.9 aired from July to September 2020.

 Premise

-An unknown type of alien called "Censor Bug" (キセイ蟲, Kiseichū) invades Earth.
-They plunder "H-energy" in an attempt to make mankind extinct.
-To save the Earth from the alien threat, high school boy Retto Enjō joins the "HxEros" team, partnering with four beautiful high school girls, one of whom is his childhood friend Kirara Hoshino.
+An unknown type of alien called the "Kiseichuu" (キセイ蟲, Kiseichū) invades Earth.
+They plunder "H-Energy" in an attempt to make mankind extinct.
+To save the Earth from the alien threat, high school boy Retto Enjo joins the "HxEros" team, partnering with four beautiful high school girls, one of whom is his childhood friend Kirara Hoshino.
 However, it turns out that Kirara's personality has drastically changed, which leads to an estrangement between the two childhood friends.